JCSDA/jedi-docs/docs/inside/jedi-components/ufo/obserrors.rst

     verbose output: true
     defer to post: true

-NBAM (refractivity)
+NCEP (refractivity)
 *******************

-Similar to the NBAM bending angle uncertainty model, the NBAM refractivity uncertainty model also uses predefined fitting functions, which vary with impact heights.
+Similar to the NBAM bending angle uncertainty model, the NCEP refractivity uncertainty model also uses predefined fitting functions, which vary with altitude.
 However, there is no latitude or mission dependency considered for this refractivity uncertainty model.

 Observation error covariances in UFO